Start a New Club

 Request a free organization kit from the Youth Programs Department.

 Arrange a meeting with Lions club members to explain the responsibilities of Leo club sponsors.
 Explain that every Leo club must have an advisor who is a Lion member of the sponsoring Lions club and enjoys working with young people.

 Appoint three or more Lions to serve on a Leo club committee.

 Determine if the new Leo club will operate in conjunction with a local school, church, or other community group.
 Often, outside organizations require the appointment of their own club leader or advisor.
-School-based Leo clubs often require a teach or school administrator to serve as co-advisor.
+School-based Leo clubs often require a teacher or school administrator to serve as co-advisor.
 Outside organizations must accept the responsibilities of the Leo Club Program.

 Announce the day and date for a Leo club formation meeting.
 Inform local young people about this meeting through notices sent to schools, youth groups, community programs, and local media.

 The organization meeting should explain the philosophy of the Leo Club Program.
 Lions should be prepared to answer questions concerning: requirements for Leo club membership, the relationship to the sponsoring Lions club, and activities undertaken by Leos.

 Distribute the Alpha Application for Leo Club Membership (Leo50-A) or Omega Application for Leo Club Membership (Leo50-O), depending on the club track, and collect completed forms.
 The sponsoring Lions club can then submit a signed Leo Club Organization Report (Leo-51) to the Youth Programs Department.
 Only registered Leo clubs will receive a Leo club charter, sponsor and officer kits, and Leo lapel pins.

 After review of the applications by Lions, the new Leos can vote to accept: